Charin1/garbhveda-womb-wisdom/README.md

 # GarbhVeda - Womb Wisdom

+*GarbhVeda is a tribute to the timeless wisdom of Garbh Sanskar, reimagined for the modern family.*

 [![Status](https://img.shields.io/badge/status-beta-blue)](https://github.com/charin1/mcp-nocode-db)

 ⚠️ This project is currently in **beta**.
 While it is more stable than earlier development versions, it may still contain bugs and is **not yet production-ready**.

+---

 **GarbhVeda** is a holistic Garbh Sanskar application that bridges ancient Vedic wisdom with modern neuroscience.
 It is designed to nurture the unborn child through specific daily activities that stimulate brain development, foster emotional bonding, and promote spiritual well-being for the mother.